noah978/AltStore-Docs/sources.md

 ],
 ```

 The category and subcategories will allow you to specify which category fits your app best and what other subcategories are appropriate as well.
-The full list of categories that Apple uses for its App Store can be [found here.](https://www.idev101.com/code/Distribution/categories.html)
+The full list of categories that Apple uses for its App Store can be [found here.](https://www.idev101.com/code/Distribution/categories.html) Ultimately, the goal is to allow users to filter apps by what categories interest them.

 ## That's all there is!